-The BU/MIT Technology & Cyberlaw Clinic is a pro bono service for students at MIT and BU who seek legal assistance with their innovation-related academic and extracurricular activities.
+The BU/MIT Technology Law Clinic (formerly known as the BU/MIT Technology & Cyberlaw Clinic) is a pro bono service for students at MIT and BU who seek legal assistance with their innovation-related academic and extracurricular activities.
 Boston University School of Law students, under attorney supervision, provide counseling and representation to students with their academic- and innovation-related projects, activities, experiments, and ventures.

-Technology.
-Along with its companion clinic - the Entrepreneurship & Intellectual Property Clinic, which provides legal advice to startups coming out of MIT and BU - BU Law students are given an opportunity to work on cutting-edge issues of technology law, while students at both universities can obtain legal guidance and assistance with their research.
+The TLC is part of the BU/MIT Entrepreneurship, Intellectual Property & Cyberlaw Program, a collaboration between Boston University School of Law and the Massachusetts Institute of Technology.
+Along with its companion clinic - the Startup Law Clinic, which provides legal advice to startups coming out of MIT and BU - BU Law students are given an opportunity to work on